Market Research Supports Business Decisions

 With the preponderance of ‘do not call’ lists, dwindling numbers of customers wish to be contacted by phone for the purpose of market research.
 Phone interviews can reach a broad audience but are expensive, given interviewer recruitment and training.

 Focus groups provide a powerful way to clarify information obtained on questionnaires or during interviews.
 If the company conducts focus groups in-house, it must be objective in its approach.
 Participants often share what they think the company wants to hear instead of what they really want to say for fear of being socially undesirable.
-Social desirability becomes less of an issue if the market research is conducted by a market research firm, a third party.
+Social desirability becomes less of an issue if the market research is conducted by a market research firm, an independent third party.

 The Kellogg Company is the world’s leading producer of cereals, manufacturing in 18 countries and selling product in more than 180 countries.
-Kellogg’s is a market oriented company, not a product oriented company.
+Kellogg’s is a market-oriented company, not a product-oriented company.
 This means that Kellogg’s does not develop a product and then find a market for it.
 Rather, Kellogg’s focuses on the needs of its customers and develops a product for them.

 Kellogg’s then created story boards with product ideas and descriptions.
 Large groups of consumers studied the boards before rating each idea using numeric scales.
 In this way, Kellogg’s quantified which ideas consumers liked best and least.